gnuarmeclipse/gnuarmeclipse.github.io-source/windows-build-tools/install.md

 ## Download the Windows Build Tools setup

-Otherwise, if you use other toolchains, like the recommended [**GNU Tools for ARM Embedded Processors**](http://launchpad.net/gcc-arm-embedded), for your convenience we prepared a small package with the required build tools; just download the most recent **gnuarmeclipse-build-tools-win32-2.\*-\*-setup.exe** file from the <a href="https://sourceforge.net/projects/gnuarmeclipse/files/Build Tools/" target="_blank">SourceForge download area</a> and proceed with the setup.
+Otherwise, if you use other toolchains, like the recommended [**GNU Tools for ARM Embedded Processors**](http://launchpad.net/gcc-arm-embedded), for your convenience we prepared a small package with the required build tools; just download the most recent **gnuarmeclipse-build-tools-win32-2.\*-\*-setup.exe** file from the [SourceForge download area](https://sourceforge.net/projects/gnuarmeclipse/files/Build Tools/) and proceed with the setup.

 ## Run the setup